joysmith/KU-UIT/Game programming/assets/lab/3 lab.README.md

      - Background: **custom color**

 1. Go to GameObject--> 3D Object--> Cube, rename it to "player".
 Also In Inspector reset all transform, move it down.
+1. Create new folder call it material inside it, right click--> material rename to "player"
+   - Component shader: unlit--> color --> **custom color**
+1. Drag and drop player-material on player-gameObject
 1. In "Project panel" create new script name it "PlayerController" and add it to player-GameObject

 #### Enable both input systems simultaneously: